-This is an important concern for both the veteran struggling to deal with their disability and also wanting to work, if possible, to do whatever is necessary to support their family.
+This is a significant concern for the veteran struggling to deal with their disability and also wanting to work, if possible, to do whatever is necessary to support their family.

-The short answer is that a TDIU rating is not permanent, but it only gets taken away when facts and circumstances warrant such a change.
-This article will provide a recap of what TDIU is and how that rating decision is made, then walk you through the details of when and how a TDIU rating could be changed.
+The short answer is that a TDIU rating is not permanent but only gets taken away when facts and circumstances warrant such a change.
+This article will summarize what TDIU is and how that rating decision is made, then walk you through the details of when and how a TDIU rating could be changed.

 What is TDIU?

 TDIU means “total disability individual unemployability” within the framework of VA disability benefits.
-In layman’s terms, that means that the veteran has been deemed to have a service-connected disability sufficiently severe that it renders them unable to maintain substantially gainful employment.
-It does not mean that you cannot do anything at all, or that a veteran is being relegated to a rocking chair on their front porch for life, it just means that the ability to maintain regular and gainful employment over the course of time is substantially impacted.
+The veteran has been deemed to have a service-connected disability sufficiently severe that it renders them unable to maintain substantially gainful employment.
+It does not mean that you cannot do anything at all or that a veteran is being relegated to a rocking chair on their front porch for life.
+It just means that the ability to maintain regular and gainful employment over time is substantially impacted.

-TDIU benefits are financial disability payments above those that would ordinarily by paid by the VA according to percentage disability ratings.
+TDIU benefits are financial disability payments above those that would ordinarily be paid by the VA according to percentage disability ratings.

 How to Get TDIU?

-If the veteran satisfies these two conditions, then he will be entitled to a 100% disability rating.
+If the veteran satisfies these two conditions, they will be entitled to a 100% disability rating.

-A second method of reaching the same TDIU result is called an “extra-schedular rating.”
-An extra-schedular rating applies to veterans who are unemployable due to their service-connected disability(ies), but whose disability(ies) does not meet the percentage requirements previously discussed.
+A second method of reaching the same TDIU result is an “extra-schedular rating.”
+An extra-schedular rating applies to veterans who are unemployable due to their service-connected disability(ies) but whose disability(ies) does not meet the percentage requirements previously discussed.

-Medical evidence of unemployability refers to medical findings of conditions or symptoms that would tend to interfere with the maintenance of regular, full-time employment.
-Examples could be ongoing panic attacks, social anxiety, frequent emotional outbursts as a result of PTSD, etc.
+Medical evidence of unemployability refers to medical findings of conditions or symptoms that tend to interfere with maintaining regular, full-time employment.
+Examples could be ongoing panic attacks, social anxiety, frequent emotional outbursts resulting from PTSD, etc.

 Can the VA Reduce TDIU Benefits?